Bramley Golf Club

 By now a covered 8-bay driving range was much in use by the members.
 Fairway watering was installed throughout the golf course and strategic water hazards were built to act as holding reservoirs.

-Major refurbishment of the clubhouse is completed, and is opened by Jamie Spence, the Chairman of the European Tour, pictured right with Club Captain Peter Silcox and Gary Peddie, the club's General Manager/ Director of Golf.
+Major refurbishment of the clubhouse is completed, and is opened by Jamie Spence, the Chairman of the European Tour, pictured above is the plaque at the fron of the Clubhouse commemorating the event.

 Our Centenary Year!
 As part of a number of Centenary projects, new tee signs sponsored by members are a major enhancement to the course.
-New drinking fountains and landscaped areas, one of which can be seen right, mark the occasion.
+New drinking fountains and landscaped areas mark the occasion.